TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 .. versionchanged:: 9.4

-   The old condition syntax got deprecated in TYPO3 version 9.4 and removed in 10 with the introduction of this change :doc:`t3core:Changelog/9.4/Feature-85829-ImplementSymfonyExpressionLanguageForTypoScriptConditions`
+   The old condition syntax was deprecated in TYPO3v9 and removed in TYPO3v10 with the introduction of this change :doc:`t3core:Changelog/9.4/Feature-85829-ImplementSymfonyExpressionLanguageForTypoScriptConditions`